 Menstrual irregularities are fairly common in Phase 2.
 This is because our fat stores are actually hormone-producing – as we strip our fat stores rapidly in Phase 2 we also have a rapid adjustment in hormones.
 Generally, we see it fall back into place in Phase 4 as our weight stabilises and we are at our healthy weight.
 Even if you have been regular before, your body might be trying to find its natural rhythm – this may take a few cycles as many of us find balance with the moon cycle.

 FLP & Birth Control

-Our support drops are purely homeopathic – they do not contain any HCG.
-Homeopathic remedies are not made using man-made chemicals or drugs, they’re made from herbs and trace minerals which are naturally found in nature to aid and improve the body’s natural healing abilities.
+Our support drops are purely homeopathic – they are not made using man-made chemicals or drugs, they’re made from herbs and trace minerals which are naturally found in nature to aid and improve the body’s natural healing abilities.
 The support drops work by using energenics – telling the body to use its abnormal fat.